illinois-data-curation/ryan-ben-vital/ProjectPlan.md

   * Write a summary of tasks completed, and any concerns or obstacles faced to add to the progress report
     * Document process of task completion, including decisions made and challenges encountered

-On 11/14 and/or 11/15 we will meet up and compile our progress report together.
+On November 14th and/or November 15th we will meet up and compile our progress report together.
+We will put together the summaries that we previously prepared, and also further plan out our next steps for the project.

 # Datasets
 Our first dataset is a JSON dataset from [National Oceanic and Atmospheric Administration (NOAA)](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/33/pcp/1/0/2009-2024).
 This dataset is available under a Creative Commons CC0 1.0 Universal (CC0) license.
 This dataset contains precipitation for each month from 2009 to 2024.

 Our second dataset is a CSV dataset from [Iowa Open Data ](https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data).
 This dataset is available under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 This dataset contains information on vehicle crashes from 2009 to 2024.
 The dataset includes information such as the time and date, major cause, environmental factors, road factors, surface conditions, weather conditions, and roadway conditions.
+We can filter this dataset based on `weather_condtions`, so that our analysis will focus on the accidents occurred in certain conditions.

 # Timeline
 We are splitting our project into two halves, one to be completed before the November 15 status report, and one before the final deadline.